Semrush helps you:

 In other words:

-People that search for long tail terms tend to be much further along in the buying cycle compared to folks searching for head terms.
+People who look for long tail search terms tend to be much further along in the buying cycle compared to folks searching for head terms.

 For example, take a keyword like: “keto diet”.